How to Merge Duplicate Users, Leads, and Companies

 To learn more, see Deduplicate Across Intercom Users and Leads.

-The Insycle Inbox app, once installed, adds a widget to your Intercom inbox to quickly check for duplicates in an open conversation.
+Once installed, the Insycle Inbox app adds a widget to your Intercom inbox that lets you quickly check for duplicates in an open conversation.

 To access the "Insycle Data Management" widget, open the conversation and click the Check for Duplicates button on the right-hand side of the screen.